National War Memorial (South Australia)

-The National War Memorial (South Australia) is a monument on the north edge of the city centre of Adelaide, South Australia that commemorates South Australians who served in the First World War and those who gave their lives.
+The National War Memorial is a monument on the north edge of the city centre of Adelaide, the capital of South Australia.
+It commemorates South Australians who served in the First World War and those who gave their lives.
 It was opened in 1931.
 The memorial is on the corner of North Terrace and Kintore Avenue, next to the grounds of Government House.
 Observances are held at the site throughout the year, with major services on Anzac Day (25 April) and Remembrance Day (11 November).

 Themes

 The two themes of the monument – one visible on each side – show respectively the prelude and the epilogue to war, exemplifying both the willingness of youth to answer the call of duty and the sacrifices they had to make.
 Symbols of war itself and its participants are left out.
 This symbolism, according to the designers, does not represent victory in the traditional sense but a spiritual victory, in which is displayed a "willingness to serve and to sacrifice": It is the collective personal sacrifice of victory over self which is expressed in the ... two scenes.
 The renunciation of all that made life sweet, of life itself, by the men who enlisted, toiled, fought, and died; by the women who waited, worked, succoured, and suffered.